ruoxinx/CMGT-40095-50095/README.md

 © 2025 Ruoxin Xiong.
 All rights reserved.

 For inquiries about reuse, adaptations, or collaborations, please open an issue or submit a request or contact me (rxiong3@kent.edu).

-**Enjoy exploring and contributing to the field of construction technology!**